gitpod-io/retired-gatsby-website/src/docs/ruby-in-gitpod.md

 To change the default Ruby version, you can simply run `rvm use 2.5 --default` in Gitpod's Terminal.
 You can also install other versions, e.g. by running `rvm install 2.7`.

-## Examples
+## Example Repositories

-Here are some example Ruby projects that are automated with Gitpod:
+Here are a few Ruby example projects that are already automated with Gitpod:

 <div class="table-container">